 Note: If you are submitting an abstract on behalf of someone else, please remove your information as the corresponding/presenting author on the submission form and reassign the “corresponding/presenting author” designation to the person that will be giving the presentation.

 Session placement and format preference (platform or poster) may be entered on the submission form but are not guaranteed.
 Final decisions on session placement and format will be based on the best overall design of the Conference program.

-In late December 2019, the corresponding/presenting author of each abstract will be notified by email of the placement decision.
+In December 2020, the corresponding/presenting author of each abstract will be notified by email of the placement decision.

 If the abstract was accepted, this email will state the session and format (platform or poster) to which it was assigned and provide information on preparing the presentation and submitting an updated abstract before the Conference.